Do You Need a HIMS AME?

 Still Confused?

 Do not be discouraged if the foregoing explanation left you with additional questions.
 Navigating the FAA medical certification process for the first time or with a new condition can be a daunting task.
-If you have an AME that you trust, consider scheduling a consultation appointment to discuss your situation without completing MedXPress or conducting a certification exam.
+Consult with your trusted AME before completing MedXPress or a certification exam..
 You can also schedule a free consultation with Wingman Med to discuss your situation and figure out the best path forward.